biodiversitycellatlas/bca_preprocessing/README.md

 - sci-RNA-seq3
 - and others, when providing a [seqspec](https://github.com/pachterlab/seqspec) file

 Depending on the chosen sequencing technique, it handles the processing of the FASTQ files accordingly.
 For an in-depth explenation of the different steps for each of the sequencing methods, you can read [this page](subworkflows/README.md).
 Whenever possible, we compared our results to a commercial pre-processing pipeline for that sequencing technique.
 For example, comparing our Parse Biosciences results to the official split-pipe pipeline from Parse Biosciences.
-While we cannot provide this commercial software directly, you can install it yourself (e.g. by following [these instructions](assets/README.md)), and provide a path where the installation is located.
+While we cannot provide this commercial software directly, you can install it yourself (e.g. by following [these instructions](assets/README.md)), and provide a path where the installation is located in the configuration file.
 This way, it will be executed alongside of the BCA pre-processing pipeline.

 The pipeline will produce the following output files:
 - Raw & Filtered count matrices (intronic, exonic & full gene) from Mapping step​